Actively Recruiting

 - Indication for surgery for ulcerative colitis

-- Use of rectal topical therapy (enemas or suppositories) within 2 weeks before baseline
+- Use of rectal topical therapy (enemas or suppositories) within 2 weeks prior to baseline

-- Treatment with more than 20 mg prednisone within 3 weeks before baseline
+- Treatment with more than 20 mg prednisone within 3 weeks prior to baseline

 - Anemia with hemoglobin less than 10 g/dl at baseline

-- Any condition assessed by the investigator as unsuitable for study participation
+- Any other condition that makes study participation unsuitable as assessed by the investigator

-- Persons deprived of liberty by judicial or administrative decision or under psychiatric care as defined by law
+- Persons deprived of liberty by judicial or administrative decision or under psychiatric care as specified by law

 AI-Screening